MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/mgmt-iothub-readme.md

 ---
 # Microsoft Azure SDK for Python

-This is the Microsoft Azure IoT Hub Provisioning Services Client Library.
+This is the Microsoft Azure IoT Hub Management Client Library.
-This package has been tested with Python 3.7+.
+This package has been tested with Python 3.8+.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

 ## _Disclaimer_